 An ideal base for island activities

 The Galapagos Safari Camp is the perfect home base from which to explore the island and those that surround it.
-With organized, private guiding, embark on half and full day excursions including horseback riding, trekking, inland walks, diving and many more.
+With organized, private guiding, embark on half and full day excursions including wildlife tours, biking, kayaking, trekking, surfing, fishing, scuba-diving and many more.
 An advantage of Galapagos Safari Camp for land-based visits is the flexibility of their itineraries which can be tailormade.
 In addition to exploring key attractions and wildlife on Santa Cruz, they also arrange boat trips to nearby islands including Santa Fe.

 Getting to Galapagos Safari Camp

 The lodge is situated on Santa Cruz Island.
-It’s located 25km from the airport on the neighboring island of Baltra, from which the Galapagos Safari Camp arranges a transfer over from Baltra (around 15 minutes) followed by a forty minute drive to the camp.
+It’s located 25km from the airport on the neighboring island of Baltra, from which the Galapagos Safari Camp arranges a transfer over from Baltra (around 15 minutes) followed by a 25 minutes drive to the camp.

 Dining at Galapagos Safari Camp

 The stylish central lodge has an open floor plan offering magnificent, panoramic views and a spacious veranda.
 Relax in front of the cozy fireplace, enjoy a drink on the balcony at sunset, or have a bite to eat in the dining room, where the chef will prepare a selection of local and international dishes.